Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Results and Discussion

 The advantage of this method is that it does not require prior knowledge of the specific form of the foreground, making it an effective blind noise reduction technique.
-However, since the cosmic signal may also exhibit smooth structures on large scales, $\tt{PCA}$ might remove cosmological clustering information valuable for research.
-Therefore, when applying $\tt{PCA}$ to remove foregrounds, it is necessary to carefully select the number of principal components to remove, in order to balance the trade-off between noise reduction and the preservation of useful signals.
+However, since the cosmic signal may also exhibit smooth structures on large scales, {\tt{PCA}} might remove cosmological clustering information valuable for research.
+Therefore, when applying {\tt{PCA}} to remove foregrounds, it is necessary to carefully select the number of principal components to remove, in order to balance the trade-off between noise reduction and the preservation of useful signals.

-In another study, we learned that the beam effect can significantly influence the performance of the $\tt{PCA}$ algorithm in removing the neutral hydrogen foreground.
+In another study, we learned that the beam effect can significantly influence the performance of the {\tt{PCA}} algorithm in removing the HI foreground.
 Therefore, in this research, we first subjected the data to visualization processes and obtained results through imaging.
-Subsequently, we selected two deconvolution methods for comparison: the traditional algorithm and the $\tt{PI-AstroDeConv}$ algorithm.
-The adoption of the advanced deconvolution method stems from the fact that the beam effect of the interferometer array can impact the efficacy of $\tt{PCA}$.
-Our ultimate goal is to compare the performance of the traditional algorithm and the $\tt{PI-AstroDeConv}$ algorithm in mitigating the beam effect.
+Subsequently, we selected two deconvolution methods for comparison: the traditional algorithm and the {\tt{PI-AstroDeconv}} architecture.
+The adoption of the advanced deconvolution method stems from the fact that the beam effect of the interferometer array can impact the efficacy of {\tt{PCA}}.
+Our ultimate goal is to compare the performance of the traditional algorithm and the {\tt{PI-AstroDeconv}} architecture in mitigating the beam effect.